 But in the blur of family life, kids often get your energized response when they misbehave.
 “Carson James Smith!
 Stop that right now!” delivered with intense eye contact and furrowed brow.

 Ah, zing.
 Reward.
 Connection made.
 Cycle reinforced.

-Carson just got lots of attention for misbehavior, strengthened his identity as a pain-in-the-neck, and is even more likely to repeat the behavior.
+Carson just got lots of attention.
+For misbehavior.
+Unfortunately, it also strengthened his identity as a pain-in-the-neck, and he is even more likely to repeat the behavior.
 Soon.
-Parents often resent this repeated misbehavior and connect even less with their child.

 Changing this pattern starts with realizing: My kids have a God-given need for my intense attention!
 It’s an important part of bonding.
 This is especially true of more challenging kids.
 They are looking for an “intensity match” to their big emotions.

 There are better ways to meet that need than “fertilizing” kids’ misbehavior with strong negative attention.
 When we consciously give kids intense positive attention throughout the day, it meets their God-given need to bond with us, and almost always helps to prevent misbehavior.

 3 strategies to help break attention-seeking patterns

 Here is where stressed-out parents can feel stuck: